X-CASH-official/XCASH_proof_of_stake_shared_delegates_website_server/README.md

-# X-CASH Proof of Stake - Website Server
+# X-CASH Proof of Stake - Shared Delegates Website Server

 This is the server for the [X-CASH Proof of Stake - Website](https://github.com/X-CASH-official/XCASH_proof_of_stake_website)